PolicyMe vs. Traditional Insurers: Comparison Guide

 See affordable life insurance quotes from PolicyMe and other top companies.

-PolicyMe is a Canadian digital insurance provider offering flexible life, health, and critical illness coverage for families nationwide.
+PolicyMe is a Canadian digital insurance provider offering flexible life, health, and critical illness coverage for Canadian families.
 We partner with Securian Canada to design, price, distribute, and manage policies through a convenient online platform, with support from human advisors available at every step in the process.

 PolicyMe is different from traditional insurance companies in a few key ways: